My few days in Istanbul before heading to the Black …

 Every year WCMT award 150 Fellowships.
 These fund outstanding individuals to travel for 4-8 weeks, anywhere in the world, researching a topic of their choice among global leaders in their field.
 On their return, we help them to share their global learning with professions and communities across the UK.

 Tom’s project is in the Rural living: strengthening countryside communities category that examines the Environment, Food & Rural Affairs.

 To apply for your own fellowship and to find out more head to the WCMT Website.

 Tom is the third generation involved in his family farm at Roughway Farm in Kent, launching the farm online to provide fresh produce directly to the consumer.
-He also finds time to represent residents at the local Borough Council, has a full time Marketing career and is the Treasurer of the Kentish Cobnuts Association.
+Until very recently he represented residents at the local Borough Council, he also has a full time Marketing career and is the Treasurer of the Kentish Cobnuts Association.
 He has also previously written for The Daily Telegraph.
 He studied BA History and Politics and received a full scholarship for his MA in Modern British History at the University of East Anglia.